Contributing Guidelines

 - Edit files in the

-directory - Update examples
+docs/directory - Update examples

 - Add new features to relevant sections